-We’ve already discussed how templating documents enables bar managers to customise elements of campaign materials within your brand guidelines, but there’s another point worth making here.
+We’ve already discussed how templating documents enable bar managers to customize elements of campaign materials within your brand guidelines, but there’s another point worth making here.
 It’s important to look for content design technology that will enable your reps to make changes on-the-spot during meetings – rather than having to brief your design team at a later date.

 In addition to tailoring assets on the fly (but still keeping control over the end outcome), some leading solutions will even let your reps send those designs to print; the ultimate helpful gesture.

 “Consumers have a very real level of expectation that brands should make their products unique and exciting,”